San Jacobo Recipe, a traditional ham and cheese delicacy

-The San Jacobo is an appetizing “book” with ham and cheese inside; after being coated in flour, egg and bread crumbs.
-It can also be prepared with pork fillets or Serrano ham, although the traditional is with regular ham.
+The San Jacobo (or sanjacobo) is an appetizing ‘book’ with ham and cheese inside coated in flour, egg and bread crumbs.
+It can also be prepared with pork fillets or Serrano ham, although the traditional version is made with regular ham.

 Many people confuse it with the French cordon bleu, but it is said that its origin comes from the Way to Santiago itself.
 According to La Cocina Masónica by José Juan Iglesias del Castillo, its name comes from the inns along the Way where it was the luxury dish given to pilgrims who had made a heroic achievement.
 Something that every hungry person dreams of eating to recover their strength.